MohamedWSalah/NLP-UdacityNanoDegree/README.md

 ### Installing

+First of all, you should get an API key from MeaningCloud.

 The project consists of a server, client, and tests.
-First you should run `npm install`.
+Y should run `npm install`.

 Mainly you would run server and client by using the following commands: